Related Pages.

 Featured Items:

 Following the end of the last ice-age the world experienced a period of flood events, which raised the coastline around the world by several metres, flooding all the existing coastal cultures of the time.
-The contours of these ancient coast-lines are easy to determine with contour maps (click here).
+This natural process has occurred again and again over history, with the sea-level mostly lower than it is today through the long periods of Ice-age.
+The contours of these 'Ice-age' coast-lines are easy to determine with contour maps which show what's commonly called the 'continental shelf'.
 In fact, with computer simulation, it is now becoming possible to estimate the age of underwater discoveries reasonably accurately through their relative depths underwater.
 While it is accepted that this science is still in its infancy, the implications of certain underwater discoveries are forcing historians to reconsider the recent path of human evolution.

 The Gulf of Cambay, Indian Ocean: